polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 49.8336 GFLOPS
 ```

-As observed earlier, once again, the last step opened the floodgates here
+As observed earlier, once again, the last step has opened the floodgates here
 yielding a 4.5x improvement and getting us to 49 GFLOPS -- only 23% away from
 BLIS and about 27% away from MKL or OpenBLAS.